barotto/IBMulator/README.md

 ### Emulation

-* VGA scrolling does't work properly
+* VGA scrolling does't work properly.
+* VGA palette updates fail with some games (Civilization).
 * The CPU speed is a bit faster than the original.
 This is due to the lack of emulation of the DRAM refresh cycle-eater and probably incorrect timing values for some opcode.
+* Some programs (MS Works, CheckIt) fail to run if launched from ROMSHELL.
+* Some Sierra's adventures (King's Quest 5, Space Quest 4) fail to run regardless of the way they are started.

 ### Linux